landano/cardano-mx-plugin/README.md

 - **Blockchain Data Access:** Retrieve information from the Cardano blockchain, such as block data, transaction history, and more.
 - **Adding Metadata to Transactions:** Attach metadata to transactions to include additional information that can be stored and retrieved from the blockchain.

-### Roadmap for September
+### Milestone 4 release
 - **Support for Multi-Sig Transactions:** Create and manage multi-signature transactions, ensuring that multiple parties authorize a transaction before it is processed.
+- **Smart Contract Interaction:** Execute and interact with smart contracts on the Cardano blockchain.

+### Roadmap for April
 - **Creation of Native Tokens:** Mint and manage native tokens on the Cardano blockchain, enabling custom assets within your Mendix applications.
-- **Smart Contract Interaction:** Execute and interact with smart contracts on the Cardano blockchain.

 ## Prerequisites